Philippa Langley: Looking for Richard project

-Langley's interest in Richard III began in 1998, when she read American historian Paul Murray Kendall's biography of the King, saying: "... it just blew me away.
+Langley's interest in Richard III began in 1998, when she read American historian Paul Murray Kendall's biography of the king, saying: "... it just blew me away.
 I thought, this is a man whose real story has never been told on screen, never".
-Langley had been diagnosed with ME and had abandoned her job in marketing to write a screenplay about Richard III more aligned with historians such as Kendall.
+Langley had been diagnosed with myalgic encephalomyelitis (ME) and had abandoned her job in marketing to write a screenplay about Richard III more aligned with historians such as Kendall.
 Langley formed the Scottish branch of the Richard III Society.
 In May 2004, she visited various sites in Leicester associated with Richard III, including the three car-parks identified in 1975 as possible burial locations.
 Langley entered the Social Services car park, and at the northern end felt a "strange sensation" come over her, saying "I knew in my innermost being that Richard's body lay there".
 In 2005, on completing her first draft, she returned to the car park and experienced the same feeling; when she looked down, someone had painted a reserved "R" over the space; she recounted "it told me all I needed to know".

-In 2005, Langley engaged with Dr. John Ashdown-Hill, who had traced Richard's mitochondrial DNA to a living descendant in Canada, thus enabling the identification of any remains.
-A 2007 dig that failed to find Greyfriars, a possible burial site, prompted further research by Langley, Ashdown-Hill, and independently by Annette Carson, that narrowed the location of Greyfriars to the Social Services car park.
+In 2005, Langley engaged with Dr. John Ashdown-Hill, who had traced Richard's mitochondrial DNA to a living relative in Canada, thus enabling the identification of any remains.
+A 2007 dig that failed to find Greyfriars, a possible burial site, prompted further research by Langley, Ashdown-Hill, and independently by Annette Carson, which narrowed the location of Greyfriars to the Social Services car park.
 In February 2009, at the Cramond Inn in Edinburgh, Langley formed the Looking for Richard project to get the car park excavated, with Dr. David and Wendy Johnson, and later Ashdown-Hill and Carson, and chair of the Richard III Society, Dr. Phil Stone.

-In late 2010, Langley won the backing of Leicester City Council (LCC) CEO Sheila Lock on the basis that Langley would organize a television documentary to promote Leicester's association with Richard III, and that if any remains were found, they would be buried in Leicester Cathedral.
-LCC would not provide direct funding, but as owners of the car park they were able to approve and license the excavations, and introduce Langley to local state sponsors, particularly Leicester Promotions.
+In late 2010, Langley won the backing of Leicester City Council (LCC) CEO Sheila Lock for a dig and television documentary to promote Leicester's association with Richard III; if any remains were found, they were to be buried in Leicester Cathedral.
+LCC would not provide direct funding, but as owners of the car park, they were able to approve and license the excavations, and introduce Langley to local state sponsors, particularly Leicestershire Promotions.
 Langley contracted the University of Leicester Archaeological Services (ULAS) to do the excavations.
 In August 2011, inconclusive ground penetrating radar results led to withdrawals of sponsorship.
 Langley led an online crowdfunding appeal to worldwide Richard III Society members, who filled the gap and provided £17,367 of the £32,867 cost for the 2-week excavation.
-On 25 August 2012, the 527th anniversary of Richard III's death, ULAS dug the first trench over the "R" mark, and after a few hours, discovered a skeleton that turned out to be the remains of Richard III.
+On 25 August 2012, three days after the 527th anniversary of Richard III's death, ULAS commenced the excavation and dug the first trench over the "R" mark, and after a few hours, discovered a skeleton that was later confirmed to be the remains of Richard III.